jasmin-lang/jasmin/docs/source/language/syntax/structure.md

 <param> ::= "param" <type> <ident> "=" <expr> ";"
 ```

-A parameter is a named compile-time constant.
-Parameters can be used within
+A parameter is a named compile-time constant,
+defined in terms of literals and other parameters.
-types (e.g., as the size of an array), providing a limited form of genericity.
+Parameters can be used within types (e.g., as the size of an array),
+providing a limited form of genericity.

 Parameters are resolved by the compiler right after parsing.
 They do not appear
-in the formal (Coq) abstract syntax and have no formal semantics.
+in the formal (Rocq) abstract syntax and have no formal semantics.

 ## Type aliases